bhoang9/PopRank/README.md

 I think we should care more about the good posts than the bad.
 The other time independent ones care too equally about the posts

-So we should only add the sum of squares of those posts that have high intrinsic value.
+So mabe we should have metric where we only add the sum of squares of those posts that have high intrinsic value.

+OR maybe see if the top 100 posts based on determined intrinsic value have the highest intrinsic value

 ## Time Dependent

+### Post Trend

+Have some way of graphing the growth of a popular post with time

+f(x) vs x basically,

 ## Algorithm Design

 ### Figure out what Algorithm is doing

 p-hat = Variable, upvotes/votes

 z-alpha/2 = Constant, norm dist value, 1.96

 n = constant, but depends on users

 ### Pseudocode of Algorithm